openaps/docs/docs/docs/Gear Up/edison.md

 #### SD card

+#### Note about Pi+HAT cases
+Because we are still optimizing the software to be as power-efficient as possible, we have not narrowed down on the best recommended battery.
+And since we haven't picked a "most commonly used" battery, we also don't have any recommended 3D-printed cases yet.
+Stay tuned in the future for that; in the meantime, the same soft cases and the more generic hard cases seem to be working well for people in the interim.

 ## Hardware information for Intel Edison-based setups

 Note: The Edison/Explorer Board Block combination is the rig setup recommended by the community for size, range, and portability reasons.
 The high level parts list (see below for more details, and links):